9:00 - 11:40 and 1:00 - 2:55 Open for 4th & 5th Grade Lunch Recess:

 Parents or Grandparents can celebrate a special event in their child’s life by enrolling them in the Celebration Book Club.

-4th and 5th grade students are invited to use the library during lunch recess to read, study, do homework or perhaps play a game of chess.
+4th and 5th grade students are invited to use the library during lunch recess to read, study, or do homework.

-Watch for more information on these additional special events; web-cast author visits, I Love Reading Week, Culture Club, the annual Lake Forest Writing Contest, Earth Day recycling projects, Fall and Spring Book Fairs and much more.
+Watch for more information on these additional special events; web-cast author visits, I Love Reading Week, International Women's Day event, Earth Day recycling projects, Fall and Spring Book Fairs and much more.

 I am very excited about this coming year and committed to making the library your favorite place at school!
 Parents or grandparents who would like to volunteer to help in the library, please let me know.
 I’d love to have you!